-The instructional program shall include those courses required by law as well as that established by the administration following recommendation from the standing Instructional Programming committee.
+The instructional program shall include those courses required by law as well as that established by the administration following recommendation from the Professional Learning Community (PLC).
 Curricula shall be provided sufficient latitude to provide the teachers with time to teach the current, topical, and incidental material, which add motivation and meaningful teaching and learning.

-The ND School for the Deaf/Resource Center for Deaf and Hard of Hearing (NDSD/RCDHH) will follow the procedure for design and implementation of the Individual Education Plan (IEP) as outlined in the Guidelines: Individualized Education Program Planning Process published by the Department of Public Instruction in August, 1999.
+The ND School for the Deaf/Resource Center for Deaf and Hard of Hearing (NDSD/RCDHH) will follow the procedure for design and implementation of the Individual Education Plan (IEP) as outlined in the Guidelines: Individualized Education Program Planning Process published by the Department of Public Instruction: IDEA 2004.

-NDSD/RCDHH students shall be mainstreamed according to provisions of their IEPs and considering, at least, the following factors: communication skills, including expressive and receptive language and ability to utilize an interpreter; appropriateness of indirect (via interpreter) communication with instructor(s); social needs and skills; academic progress and course electives.
+NDSD/RCDHH students shall be included in general educatoin at Devils Lake Public Schools according to provisions of their IEPs and considering, at least, the following factors: communication skills, including expressive and receptive language and ability to utilize an interpreter; appropriateness of indirect (via interpreter) communication with instructor(s); social needs and skills; academic progress and course electives.